 The following are symptoms suggestive of communicable diseases.
 Children, staff, or volunteers with these symptoms should be kept home.
 If any of these symptoms are noticed while your child is at school, you will be contacted immediately.
+The child will be isolated from other children and as many staff as possible (the child will not be left alone).
 Children, staff and volunteers should be seen by a physician and will be excluded from school using the Oakland County Health Department Exclusion Guidelines.
 A doctor's note will be needed upon return.